-- · A student who serves as a Page of the Georgia General Assembly. - · A student who attends court proceedings related to their foster care. - A student who successfully participates in the Student Teen Election Participant (STEP) program. - A student who has an emergency necessitating absence from school for a portion of the school day must be present at school at least for half of the instructional day, excluding lunch.
+- · A student who serves as a Page of the Georgia General Assembly. - · A student who attends court proceedings related to their foster care. - A student who successfully participates in the Student Teen Election Participant (STEP) program. - A student who participates in an activity or program sponsored by 4-H shall be credited as present by the school in which enrolled in the same manner as an educational field trip, and such participation in an activity or program sponsored by 4-H shall not be counted as an absence.